kizniche/Mycodo/3.5/README.md

 `sudo service apache2 restart`

 I highly recommend testing whether the configuration change actually worked.
-This can be tested by going to http://yourwebaddress/mycodo/mycodo.php with your browser, and if you get an error, "Forbidden: You don't have permission to access /mycodo/mycodo.php on this server," then everything is working correctly.
-If the page actually loads (or patially loads) or there is any other error than "forbidden", there is a problem and you will need to diagnose the issue before opening your server to beyond your local network.
+This can be tested by going to http://yourwebaddress/mycodo/includes/ with your browser, and if you get an error, "Forbidden: You don't have permission to access /mycodo/includes on this server," then everything is working correctly.
+If the page actually loads or there is any other error than "forbidden", there is a problem and you will need to diagnose the issue before opening your server to beyond your local network.

 To initialize GPIO pins at startup, open crontab with `sudo crontab -e` and add the following lines, then save with `Ctrl+e`